Craig McCracken: Career

 McCracken left The Powerpuff Girls after four seasons, focusing on his next project, Foster's Home for Imaginary Friends.
 It premiered with the 90-minute television special "House of Bloo's" on August 13, 2004, on Cartoon Network.
 He developed the series with wife Lauren Faust and Mike Moon.
 The show ran for six seasons, all directed by McCracken, and concluded on May 3, 2009.
 It also won Emmy and Annie awards.

 In April 2008, he became executive producer of a new Cartoon Network showcase project called The Cartoonstitute.
 After 17 years of employment, he resigned from Cartoon Network in 2009, after it shifted focus to live-action and reality shows.
 He created Wander Over Yonder for Disney Television Animation and Disney Channel in August 2013.
 After Wander Over Yonder was cancelled, McCracken pitched a new show to Disney, based on his 2009 comic strip The Kid from Planet Earth.
 Disney ultimately passed on the project, and he eventually left the company in 2017.
 He then pitched his idea to Netflix and it was greenlight under the name of Kid Cosmic.
 The show premiered on February 2, 2021, and ended on February 3, 2022.
 It is the first of McCracken's original works to have a serialized format and his return to the superhero genre since The Powerpuff Girls.
 He pitched 10 projects to Netflix in August 2021, but eventually left by April 2022 due to mass layoffs at Netflix Animation.

 On July 18, 2022, it was announced that McCracken began developing reboots of The Powerpuff Girls and Foster's Home for Imaginary Friends at Hanna-Barbera Studios Europe.
 Foster's Home will take form in a pre-school show focused on new characters.
 In 2023, McCracken received the Winsor McCay Award at the Annie Awards ceremony for his "unparalleled achievement and exceptional contributions to animation".
-The Hollywood Reporter also named him one of the most powerful people in kids entertainment, in pair with Lauren Faust.
+The Hollywood Reporter also named him one of the most powerful people in kids entertainment, alongside Lauren Faust.
+In February 2024, Deadline announced that the couple was developing a screenplay based on the children's picture book The Circus Ship for Trustbridge Entertainment.